access-ci-org/Operation_STEP/Day3-May17/git/6-bonus.md

     - Rescuing lost commits from the reflog
     - Automated (scripted) use of Git

 If you avoid the CLI until you're in a pinch, you face the steepest learning curve at the worst possible time.
-If you build the CLI skills now, you'll become a total pro, and your skills will transfer to other tools. 😎
+If you build the CLI skills and habits now, you'll become a total pro, and your skills will transfer to other tools. 😎

+---

 ## Alternatives to GitHub